craxLab/Python_Crash_Course_For_Civil_Engineers/README.md

-# Python Crash Course For Civil Engineers
+## Python Crash Course For Civil Engineering

+A crash course to teach fundamentals of Python to civil engineering students and civil engineers.

 Dr. Aydin Demir